frontendpatterns/frontendpatterns.dev/src/content/patterns/loading-state.md

 ## Solution

-Apply the Loading State pattern by showing loading indicators while asynchronous operations are in progress, and reinforce it with concise examples or tests.
+Show loading indicators while asynchronous operations are in progress.
 For example, let a `useOrders` hook own the network call while an `OrdersTable` component simply renders rows.